 Welcome journey for new customers

 When a customer joins your loyalty program, you want to make a good first impression and wish them welcome, right?
 Welcome emails are an important and a more personal way in engaging your customers.
 They can include anything from a friendly welcome to a welcome discount or content based on your customer’s interests.

 Automated abandoned shopping cart journey

 Our customers who have abandoned cart automation have conversion rates up to 40 % from those messages alone.
-If a customer abandoned a shopping cart, you can automate an email to be sent, for example, after 24h to remind the customer about the products they left behind.
+If a customer abandoned a shopping cart, you can automate an email to be sent a few hours later to remind the customer about the products they left behind.
 Sometimes a gentle reminder can seal the deal and make the consumer finish the purchase.
 With Flow, you can create an abandoned cart automation by using the ready made template or make your own path from scratch.
 Here’s a step-by-step user guide on making an automated abandoned shopping cart automation.